chef/chef-web-docs/chef_master/source/environments.rst

 Move Nodes
 -----------------------------------------------------
-Nodes can be moved between environments, such as from a "dev" to a "production" environment by using the ``knife exec`` subcommand.
+Use the ``knife exec`` subcommand to move nodes between environments, such as from a "dev" to a "production" environment.
 For example:

 .. code-block:: bash